ansel-lin-global/ansel-lin-global/README.md

 ### 🌍 A Bit About Me

-- Currently building machine learning systems at **ASUS**, powering 40+ global e-commerce sites
+- Currently building machine learning systems at ASUS, powering data products across 40+ global e-commerce sites
-- Implemented our team’s first scalable **MLOps** framework: retraining, drift detection, CI/CD
+- Designed and deployed our team’s first scalable MLOps framework, including automated retraining, drift detection, and CI/CD pipelines
+- Build AI Agents on both GCP ADK and AWS AgentCore, enabling BI automation and natural-language insights for internal teams
-- Partner with **PM, CRM, and marketing teams** to translate business goals into ML solutions
+- Partner closely with PM, CRM, and marketing teams to translate business objectives into end-to-end ML and analytics solutions
-- Passionate about using data to tell stories, validate decisions, and build products that scale
+- Passionate about using data to tell stories, validate decisions, and build products that scale globally

 ---